Show simple item record

 dc.identifier.urihttp://hdl.handle.net/2299/23253

-dc.description.abstractBackground: Virtual reality (VR) exergaming may be a promising avenue to engage adolescents with physical activity (PA).
-Since parental support is a consistent determinant of adolescent PA, it is crucial to gather the views of parents of adolescents about this type of intervention.
-Objective: The aim of this study was to interview parents of younger adolescents (13-17 year old) about PA, gaming and VR as part of a larger study vEngage.
-Methods: Semi-structured interviews were conducted with 18 parents of adolescents.
-Data was synthesized using Framework Analysis.
-Results: Parents believed encouraging PA in adolescents was important, particularly for mental health benefits.
+dc.description.abstractBackground: Virtual reality (VR) exergaming may be a promising avenue to engage adolescents with physical activity.
+Since parental support is a consistent determinant of physical activity in adolescents, it is crucial to gather the views of parents of adolescents about this type of intervention.
+Objective: This study aimed to interview parents of younger adolescents (13-17 years old) about physical activity, gaming, and VR as part of the larger vEngage study.
+Methods: Semistructured interviews were conducted with 18 parents of adolescents.
+Data were synthesized using framework analysis.
+Results: Parents believed that encouraging physical activity in adolescents was important, particularly for mental health.
 Most parents felt that their children were not active enough.
-Parents reported their adolescents gamed regularly, with perceptions of gaming mostly negative due to violent content and becoming hooked or addicted to games.
-There was a dilemma between screen times versus fitness time not just for their adolescent children but for parents themselves.
-Parents discussed an inability to relate to gaming due to ‘generational differences’ but an exception was exergaming, which they had played with their children in the past (eg, Wii Fit).
+Parents reported their adolescents regularly gamed, with mostly negative perceptions of gaming due to violent content and becoming addicted.
+Parents discussed an inability to relate to gaming due to “generational differences,” but an exception was exergaming, which they had played with their children in the past (eg, Wii Fit).
 Specific recommendations for promoting a VR exergaming intervention were provided, but ultimately parents strongly supported harnessing gaming for any positive purpose.
-Conclusions: The current study suggests promise for a VR exergaming intervention, but this must be framed in a way that it addresses parental concerns, particularly around addiction, violence and safety, without actively involving them participating.
-While parents would rather their children performed ‘real world’ PA, they believed the key to engaging them was through technology.
-Overall, there was the perception that harnessing gaming and sedentary screen-time for a positive purpose would be strongly supported.en
+Conclusions: The current study suggests promise for a VR exergaming intervention, but this must be framed in a way that addresses parental concerns, particularly around addiction, violence, and safety, without actively involving their participation.
+While parents would rather their children performed “real-world” physical activity, they believed the key to engagement was through technology.
+Overall, there was the perception that harnessing gaming and sedentary screen time for a positive purpose would be strongly supported.en

 dc.format.extent289434